21003407/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 Segmentation.

-Developed by: HARSHAVARDHINI M
+Developed by: A Joans jay authers
-RegisterNumber: 212221240015
+RegisterNumber: 212221240019

 import pandas as pd